 Fully-equipped spill kits containing protective equipment, waste bags, detergents and absorbable material are > commercially available.

-19 Adapted from the Australian guidelines for the prevention and control of infection in healthcare (2010) 20 Intermediate (EPA- registered hospital disinfectant with tuberculocidal claim)
+&lt;sup>13 Adapted from the Australian guidelines for the prevention and control of infection in healthcare (2010).
+Intermediate (EPA- registered hospital disinfectant with tuberculocidal claim).